pdorrell/number-zoomer/docs/issues/extreme-vertical-graph.md

 * If zoom-out is over a certain threshold:
     * ensure that X=0 is included in the equation points returned from this.equation.generatePoints
-    * If there is no X>0 point in the equation points, add a vertical line from 0,0 in the relevant direction that extends (well) beyond the screen edge.
+    * If there is no X>0 point in the equation points, add a vertical line from 0,0 in the relevant direction that extends beyond the screen edge.
     * Similarly if there is no X<0 point.